-Agave nectar, or agave syrup, is a common and natural sweetener used in food and drinks.
-It is often used as a substitute for sugar, simple syrup, honey, and molasses to sweeten cocktails, tea, and coffee.
-It has also become a popular alternative for baked goods, sauces, and even dressings.
+Agave nectar, or agave syrup, is a natural sweetener commonly used in food and drinks.
+It can be used as a substitute for sugar, simple syrup, honey, and molasses to sweeten a variety of beverages, including cocktails, coffee, and tea.

 The flavor of agave nectar is unique.
-It is sweeter than sugar and most similar to honey, though it does have a more neutral flavor than honey and it is thinner.
+It is sweeter than sugar and most similar to honey.
+It does, however, have a more neutral flavor than honey and it is thinner.
 Commonly used as a vegan alternative to honey, agave nectar lacks the bitter aftertaste of artificial sweeteners.
-Overall, it's a great option for many of your favorite foods and drinks.

 How Is Agave Nectar Made?

 Agave nectar is made from the juice of the agave plant.
-As in the production of the production of tequila, agave nectar typically begins with 7- to 10-year-old agave plants in Mexico from which the piñas are harvested.
+As in the production of tequila, agave nectar typically begins with 7- to 10-year-old agave plants in Mexico from which the piñas are harvested.

 The juice, or sap, is extracted from the piña, filtered, then heated slowly at low temperatures until the carbohydrates are broken down into sugar.
-"Raw" agave nectar is that which has been heated to no more than 117 degrees Fahrenheit.
+"Raw" agave nectar is a type that's heated to no more than 117 degrees Fahrenheit.
 However, many agave nectars today are highly refined products and comparable to high fructose corn syrup (HFCS).

-Also like tequila, some of the best agave nectars are the products of the blue agave and labels will clearly state if that nectar is "100% Blue Agave."
+Also like tequila, some of the best agave nectars are made from blue agave.
+Labels will clearly state if that nectar is "100% Blue Agave."
 There are also "certificate of origin" laws for agave nectar, though that is where the similarities with tequila end.
 Agave nectar is alcohol-free.

 Adjusting Agave Nectar to Taste